-- 5. The School is aware of the findings from the Children in Need Review, Improving the educational outcomes for Children in Need of help and protection and the detail contained within Help, protection, education. - 6.
-The Headteacher will take responsibility for how the School can assist children who are potentially at greater risk of harm achieve their educational potential. - 7.
-The Governing Body will regularly scrutinise educational progress of children who are at greater risk of harm.
+- 1. Of the findings from the Children in Need Review, Improving the educational outcomes for Children in Need of help and protection and the detail contained within Help, protection, education. - 2.
+In our school Amanda Dingwall will take responsibility in how we can, as a school, assist children who are potentially at greater risk of harm achieve their educational potential. - 3.
+As a Governing Body we will regularly scrutinise educational progress of children who are at greater risk of harm.